IT-EXPERTS-AT/tagger/taggerlambda/README.md

 Taggerlambda uses [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) for deployment.

-First choose a deployment scenario from below.
+To get started select a deployment scenario from below.
-Take a look at the configuration section of each scenario and apply the config to one of the template files.
+Take a look at the configuration section of selected scenario and fill in the placeholders in the template.yml files.
-Once the template files has been adapted, you can start the sam build by running:
+Afterwards you can start the sam build by running:
 ```bash
 sam build -t template_account.yml
 ```